UWCNuclear/UbuntuSetUp/README.md

     libldap2-dev python-dev libxml2-dev libkrb5-dev \
     libgsl0-dev

 Step 2.
-Download the ROOT6 release for the desired platform (https://root.cern/install/all_releases/):
+Download the ROOT6 release for the desired platform (https://root.cern/install/all_releases/) by pasting the following command in the terminal:

     wget https://root.cern/download/root_v6.22.08.Linux-ubuntu20-x86_64-gcc9.3.tar.gz

 Step 3.
-Unpack the archive:
+Unpack the archive by pasting the following command in the terminal:

     tar -xzvf root_v6.22.08.Linux-ubuntu20-x86_64-gcc9.3.tar.gz